-- 1. SOLICITATION NO.: SOL-OTI-12-000040 - 2.
-ISSUANCE DATE: August 1, 2012 - 3.
-CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: August 15, 2012, 5:00 pm EDT - 4.
-POSITION TITLE: OTI Senior Program Manager - 5.
-MARKET VALUE: GS-13 equivalent (\$89,033 \$115,742), D.C. locality pay.
+- 1. SOLICITATION NO.: SOL-OTI-12-000045 - 2.
+ISSUANCE DATE: August 24, 2012 - 3.
+CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: September 10th, 2012 5:00 pm EDT - 4.
+POSITION TITLE: Senior Program Manager - 5.
+MARKET VALUE: GS-13 equivalent (\$89,033 \$115,742), Washington, D.C. locality pay.
 Final compensation will be negotiated within the listed market value based upon the candidate's past salary, work history and educational background.
 Salaries over and above the top of the GS-13 pay range will not be entertained or negotiated.
-Candidates who live outside the Washington, D.C. area will be considered for employment but no relocation expenses will be reimbursed. - 6.
-PERIOD OF PERFORMANCE: Two (2) years, with three (3) one-year options - 7.
-PLACE OF PERFORMANCE: Washington, D.C. - 8.
-STATEMENT OF WORK
+Candidates who live outside the Washington, D.C. area will be considered for employment but no relocation expenses will be reimbursed - 6.
+PERIOD OF PERFORMANCE: Two years, with three one-year options - 7.
+PLACE OF PERFORMANCE: Washington, D.C. with possible travel as stated in the position description.

+8. STATEMENT OF WORK